 The premium version improves every functionality that the free version offers while also providing a host of new features like internal link suggestions, a redirect manager, and access to support 24/7.
 One year will only set you back $89.

 Some extensions specialize in local SEO, Video SEO, and WooCommerce SEO.
-Each is an additional $69 and requires you have premium Yoast SEO.
+Each is an additional $69 and requires you to have premium Yoast SEO.

 WooCommerce